ksc-fe/kpc/components/layout/demos/aside.md

 ## en-US

-The sidebar layout, the navigation bar and the sidebar are left and right.
-It is usually necessary to expand the sidebar and add the `collapse` attribute to `Aside`.
-Controls the collapsed state of the sidebar.
+The sidebar layout, the navigation bar and the sidebar are left-right relations.
+Usually, you need to expand the sidebar and add the `collapse` attribute to `Aside` to control the expansion and collapse of the sidebar.
 The component will automatically apply the same `collapse` attribute to the menu component `Menu` under the sidebar.

 ```vdt
 import {Layout, Header, Aside, Body, Footer} from 'kpc/components/layout';